Pragmatic-Works/Event-Request/README.md

-# event-request
+# Event-Request
-Event / Field Trip Request
+Event / Field Trip Request Power App

 Version 1 of the Power App to field trip and event requests especially geared for schools using Power Apps.